jetsonhacks/buildLibrealsense2TX/README.md

 By default, the kernel sources will be erased from the disk after the kernel has been compiled and installed.
 You will need ~3GB of disk space to build the kernel in this manner.
 Please note that you should do this on a freshly flashed system.
 In the case when something goes wrong, it may make the system fail and become unresponsive; the only way to recover may be to use JetPack to reflash.

+The script has an option to keep the kernel sources and build information:

+$ ./buildPatchedKernelTX2.sh --nocleanup

+which may prove useful for debugging purposes.

 The script is more provided as a guide on how to build a system that supports librealsense2 than as a practical method to generate a new system.

 <h2>To Do:</h2>